flower delivery auckland

 names of stars in the matariki cluster

-• Matariki - The Mother - is the star that signifies reflection, hope, our connection to the environment, and the gathering of people.
+• Matariki Star - The Mother - is the star that signifies reflection, hope, our connection to the environment, and the gathering of people.
 Matariki is also connected to the health and wellbeing of people.

-• Waitī is associated with all fresh water bodies and the food sources that are sustained by those waters.
+• Waitī Star is associated with all fresh water bodies and the food sources that are sustained by those waters.

 • Waipuna-ā-rangi is associated with the rain.